-- Your application must include a color photo of yourself (jpeg format) that shows you participating in an engineering-related activity (class, event, internship, or in the field).
+- Your application must include a color photo of yourself (jpg or png format) that shows you participating in an engineering-related activity (class, event, internship, or in the field).
 (Note: Winners will also be asked to provide a headshot.)

 - Nomination forms are due no later than midnight EST on Friday, November 14, 2014.

 Please note: You can apply if you previously submitted an application or were selected as a nominee.
 (Past winners are not eligible).